stadelmanma/netl-ap-map-flow/examples/openfoam-example.rst

 	# loading modules
 	import os
-	from ApertureMapModelTools import openfoam as of
+	from apmapflow import openfoam as of

 	# directly creating an OpenFoamFile object
 	init_vals = [